 - Premium Google Tag Manager Course for Beginners.
 I’ve been crafting this one for quite some time.
 It explains basic and intermediate topics related to GTM, e.g. form tracking, conversion and sales tracking, GDPR, etc.

 - Premium Intermediate Google Tag Manager course (+ advanced topics).
 This is the next level course after you become comfortable with GTM (and exit the beginner zone).
 You will learn how to unlock GTM’s potential, properly test your implementation, implement GA Ecommerce tracking, server-side tagging, etc.

 So there you have it – a pretty long list of Google Tag Manager best practices – from account structure to testing and deployment.

 My suggestion – don’t start using them all at once.
 Try one by one and see which ones fit your needs the best (and give the maximum outcome).

-I’d like to emphasize the importance of account structure (+ naming conventions), data layer and testing.
+I’d like to emphasize the importance of account structure (+ naming conventions), the data layer, and testing.

-- In a long run, it will be nearly impossible to work in a mess of randomly titled tags, triggers and variables.
+- In the long run, it will be nearly impossible to work in a mess of randomly titled tags, triggers, and variables.
 That’s why you need to have a strict order in your container.

-- If you end up in the dead-end and cannot track a particular interaction on your website – ask developer’s help.
+- If you end up in the dead-end and cannot track a particular interaction on your website – ask the developer’s help.
 They can push the data via dataLayer.push.
-Usually this can take very little of their time.

-- And I guarantee that without proper testing most of your marketing tags will not simply work.
+- And I guarantee that without proper testing most of your tracking setup is doomed to fail.
 I have made a whole bunch of mistakes and all of them were spotted while testing the Google Tag Manager implementation.